SandorTeleki/inspiredvanillawebprojects/sortable-list/README.md

 - Updated JS to user new BEM classes and not rely on stacking specificity
 - Minor CSS tweaks (added navigation to return to main page, tweaked some colors, etc.)
 - Rearranging correct list items properly updates right/wrong color
+- dragDrop() refactored so that it doesn't run checkOrder before the button was clicked at least once

 ## To Do:
-- Refactor dragDrop() so that it doesn't run checkOrder() before the button is clicked